algorandfoundation/docs/docs/get-details/dapps/smart-contracts/stateful/index.md

 gload 0 10
 ```

-# Reading a Smart Contracts State
+# Reading a smart contracts state
 In addition to being able to read the state of a smart contract using TEAL, these global and local values can be read externally with the SDKs and `goal`.
 These reads are not transactions and just query the current state of the contract.

 ```